P3-model/P3-model-dotnet/Docs/ADL/ADR-001-TestingCodeAnalysis.md

 Cons:
 - It's more tedious to create json than objects.
 - Output json and expected json elements have to be normalized before assertions.
+- Asserting json is difficulty in finding reason of test failure.
+You would have to go through json diff and figure out what the difference means.

 ## Decision